Cal Orr .com

 If using the latter three, the LED pattern will repeat as long as the transmitter is on or the mode was changed with the bind button.

 The 11ms frame rate may make some analog servos jitter, use digital servos with high speed receivers.
+Some ESC's will not operate with high speed receivers.

 The bind button on the back of the TX module has three functions.